If you have any problems or questions, please contact us at email@example.com

 Your site’s Music Access Filter settings are found in your Admin Panel → Manage Users → Music Access Filters.
 Each filter provides complete control over both visibility and download permissions on an album-by-album basis when enabled on a user account.
 Multiple filters may be enabled on a single user account so that the user can toggle between different access settings.

 Your site starts out with two music access filters: “Default Logged In” and “Default Logged Out”.
 Click the pen/paper icon next to a Music Access Filter listing to see and edit its permissions.
 Within these controls, click into a catalog listing to manage permissions for the specific labels within that catalog.
 Click into a label to manage permissions for the specific albums within that label.
 Content with neither the View/Play or Download boxes checked will not be visible on the site to an account using that filter.
 Content with just the View/Play box checked can only be played but not downloaded.
 Content with both the View/Play and Download boxes checked can be played and downloaded by an account using that filter.
+Additionally, just above the access permissions, you’ll see a checkbox labeled “Disable download permission requests”.
+When the aformentioned setting is engaged, affected ususers cannot send requests to download tracks (that they have View/Play permissions for but not Download permissions.)
+As long as that box is left unchecked, they will be able to send such download requests.
 After making a change to a Music Access Filter’s permissions click to save in the very bottom right.

 If you’d like to create a new Music Access Filter with custom permissions, just click Create Music Access Filter on the right.
 Name the Music Access Filter, adjust the permissions as described above, and save in the bottom right.
 Once that’s done, you’re ready to enable that filter on specific user accounts.